 Keeping the Resin Tank Clean

 The resin tank contains resin and maintains clarity in the optical path for the laser to properly cure resin.
-Make the most of each resin tank’s lifetime with proper care and cleaning between prints.
-For the best results, the inside and outside of the tank - including resin - should always be clean.
+Clean resin tanks - inside and outside, and including clean resin - are a crucial component for successful prints.
+Make the most of each resin tank’s lifetime with proper care and inspection between prints.
+When using and storing your resin tanks, it is important to keep your resin tank clean to achieve high quality prints and prolong the life of your resin tanks.

 Always wear clean gloves when handling resin or optical surfaces.